Quiet Spaces & Sensory Breaks at Disneyland Paris – Full Guide

 2. Reduce noise where possible

-3. Offer water & familiar snacks
+3. Offer water and familiar snacks

 4. Find shade or air conditioning